Blog

 A Chinese-language trade dispute or German tech forum discussion needs to reach your team in English, in real time.
 Deploy AI transcription across 75 languages so localized crises don't become global surprises.

 Most social listening platforms look identical on a feature checklist.
-The difference that matters is what they can't see — and how much of your brand's risk exposure lives in that blind spot.
+The difference that matters is what they can't see — and how much of your brand's risk exposure lives in that data gap.

 What to test in any vendor demo

-Ask for a blind spot test.
+Ask for a data gap test.
 Give them a recent brand moment that happened primarily in video.
 Ask how many mentions they captured vs. how many were in unscripted audio/video.
 If they can't answer with ASR data, they're showing you the 25%.

 Test fringe network coverage.
 Ask which platforms beyond Twitter, Instagram, and LinkedIn they ingest.
 Telegram, Rumble, and regional video platforms are where narratives start — if absent, you're always reacting late.